Three authors sue Nvidia, alleging copyright infringement by AI chip maker

 On March 10, three American writers filed a lawsuit against the San Francisco Federal CourtChip makersNvidia has filed a class-action lawsuit alleging that the company used their copyrighted works without authorization to train its artificial intelligence (AI) system NeMo.

-According to the lawsuit, writers Brian Keene, Abdi Nazemian and Stewart O'Nan claim that their works were part of a dataset of nearly 200,000 books used to train NeMo to simulate common written language, but that the copyrighted works were later removed from the dataset "due to allegations of infringement."
+According to the lawsuit filing, authors Brian Keene, Abdi Nazemian and Stewart O'Nan claim that their works were part of a dataset of nearly 200,000 books that were used to train NeMo to simulate ordinary written language.
+However, these copyrighted works were later removed from the dataset "due to allegations of copyright infringement".

 Three authors sue Nvidia, alleging copyright infringement by AI chip maker

-The writers said Nvidia "admitted" that it had used their work to train an AI system, constituting copyright infringement.
-They are seeking unspecified damages for NeMo's use of their work over the past three years.
+The writers say that Nvidia has "admitted" to copyright infringement by using their work to train AI systems.
+They are seeking an unspecified amount of compensation for NeMo's use of their work over the past three years.

 The works involved in the lawsuit include Keane's novel "Ghost Walk", Nazemian's novel "Like a Love Story" and O'Nan's novella "The Last Night of the Lobster".